schuchard/kevinschuchard.com-2023/src/pages/blog/2019-05-17-iterpolating-schematics.md

 # Using values in files

 Schematics use a similar interpolation concept to Angular in that special characters wrap a value or method and interpolate it.
-In Angular we accomplish this like so.
+In Angular, we accomplish this like so.

 ```html
 <h1>{{ name }}</h1>